fl101/awardfares-blog/_posts/2024-04-15-introducing-aeromexico-rewards.md

 hidden: true
 ---

-We're glad to announce a major expansion to AwardFares' award search capabilities – **Virgin Atlantic Flying Club** is now on board!

-This integration brings a world of new possibilities to our users who are Flying Club members or collect Virgin Points through partner programs and credit cards.
-Now, you can easily search AwardFares to find the best ways to redeem your points for flights on Virgin Atlantic, alongside award options from other airlines in our comprehensive search engine.
+We're thrilled to share taht Aeromexico Rewards has now joined the lineup!
+Finding the best ways to use your points for Aeromexico flights just got easier.
+AwardFares lets you effortlessly search for the most rewarding redemption options on Aeromexico, plus explore award travel opportunities with other airlines in our comprehensive search engine.

 ### What's New?